 Decisions With Purpose

-Decisions occur daily at every business level on a spectrum from knee-jerk reactions by hourly employees to far-reaching executive decisions that require years of deliberation.
+Decisions occur daily at every business level, from knee-jerk reactions by hourly employees to far-reaching executive decisions that require years of deliberation.
 Teams can perform SWOT exercises as a flexible analysis tool for many business situations relating to finance, IT, marketing, sales, and operations.

 In a similar manner in which forecasts can be inaccurate, so is your understanding of loss exposure.
 Mark Twain is quoted, “It ain’t what you don’t know that gets you into trouble.
 It’s what you know for sure that just ain’t so.”
 Both scenarios play out in businesses each day, leading to waste and regrets.